openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/01_project_manipulation.rst

       datum project remove [-h] [--force] [--keep-data] [-p PROJECT_DIR] names [names ...]

-    ``names`` are the names of the imported dataset you want to remove it from the project.
+    ``names`` are the names of the imported datasets you want to remove it from the project.
     If you want to remove only the metadata and keep the actual data, use ``--keep-data``.

     For example, the following command is an example of removing the :ref:`Cityscapes` dataset from the previous step.